Who Says Their Wedding Vows First?

 Open article

-Your wedding ceremony is the most important part of your special day.
-It’s the moment where you and your partner declare your love and commitment to each other in front of your friends and family.
-There are many ways that you can customize your ceremony script to make it feel personal to you.
+Your wedding ceremony is the heart of your special day.
+It's the moment when you and your partner declare your love and commitment to each other in front of your family and friends.
+And while there are many traditions and rituals that you can incorporate into your ceremony, it's important to make sure that it reflects who you are as a couple.
+That's where the Declaration of Intent and the modern-day Group Vow come in.

 Open article